CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Signal API Improvements
 ^^^^^^^^^^^^^^^^^^^^^^^

 Users can now disable signals by setting their update rate to 0Hz.
-To reduce boilerplate when disabling signals, we have added an ``optimizeBusUtilization()`` function on a given device object that takes a list of signals as a parameter.
-This would automatically disable all signals that are not used.
+To reduce boilerplate when disabling signals, we have added an ``optimizeBusUtilization()`` function on a given device object.
+This will automatically disable all signals that are not used.
 There is also an ``ParentDevice.optimizeBusUtilizationForAll()`` static function that takes a list of devices to optimize.

 Setting a given signal's frequency behavior has been improved by keeping track of the signal with the highest frequency in a frame.
 The highest frequency's signal is used for the frame instead of the most recent signal.